top of page

 About the Negev

 The Negev is in the shape of a triangle.
 Its northern boundary is loosely defined by a line from the Gaza Strip through Be’ersheba to the southern end of the Dead Sea.
 From there, it tapers southward to the port city of Eilat on the Red Sea.
-Be’ersheba is its largest city and is its administrative and economic center.
+Be’ersheba is its largest city and its administrative and economic center.

 The Negev has a geographically diverse landscape and can be divided geographically into three subregions:

 • The Northern Negev.
 This consists of gently rolling plains.
 It is the most densely populated part of the Negev.
 It is semi-arid, with an annual rainfall of around 200–300 mm of rain.
-This amount of rain is inadequate for growing wheat for example, but can support herding.
-The southern areas usually receive less than 50 mm per year.
+This amount of rain is inadequate for growing wheat but can support herding.
 It has loess soils, which have the potential to be fertile if provided with adequate water.

 • The Southern Negev (Arava Valley).
 This is a long, flat depression that is part of the Great Rift Valley.
 This part of the Negev is extremely arid and has only sparse vegetation.
-The soil is not suitable for agriculture other than the growing of dates.
+Annual rainfall is usually less than 50 mm per year.
+The soil is unsuitable for agriculture other than for the growing of dates.
 Nevertheless, there are agricultural settlements in this area.

 bottom of page